-For 2020, Citizens incurred an underwriting loss of \$98,327, an increase of \$1,267 from the operating loss reported in December 31, 2019.
-The 2020 and 2019 underwriting losses were principally driven by development of net losses and LAE incurred related to Hurricane Irma in addition to losses and LAE attributable to several smaller storms that occurred in late 2020.
-Adverse development on net Hurricane Irma losses and LAE of \$54,169 in 2020 contributed most significantly to the 2020 operating loss.
+For 2021, Citizens incurred an underwriting loss of \$166,514, an increase of \$68,187 from the operating loss reported at December 31, 2020.
+The 2021 and 2020 underwriting losses were principally driven by adverse development of net losses and LAE incurred related to Hurricane Irma and Tropical Storms Eta and Sally.
+The most significant driver of the 2021 operating loss was adverse development on these storms, resulting in net losses and LAE of \$197,323.